 Where can you buy the herbs?

 Mountain Rose Herbs, the Bulk Herb Store, and Amazon carry many of the herbs and essential oils mentioned in this post.
-Tropical Traditions is also a source for organic essential oils.
+Tropical Traditions is also a source of organic essential oils.
 Mountain Rose Herbs also carries containers for ointments and salves.
-The variety and quality is much improved compared to what it was like 30 years ago, when your local healthfood store and your own back yard were your only sources.
+The variety and quality are much improved compared to what it was like 30 years ago when your local health food store and your own backyard were your only sources.
 We are truly blessed.

 Learn more about making your own herbal medicines:

 The Herbal Academy has several herbalist courses from beginner to advance where you can expand your knowledge of herbs and herbal medicine making.
 The Beginner Herbalist class will give you the basic foundation in making herbal medicine in your own kitchen for your family.
 This is the foundation for all of the Herbal Academy coursework.

 Philip Fritchey, MH, ND, CNHP.
 Practical Herbalism.
 (Whitman Publications, 2004)